-When I decided to start blogging more seriously and began looking for someone to make a logo, my friend Livia suggested her friend Michelle.
-I love when friends refer friends, building connections across the world.
+Meet Michelle Neo, the creator of Curiosity Magazine’s logo!
 Working with Michelle to create the logo was such an enjoyable and eye-opening experience.
-Her professionalism, attention to detail, and enthusiasm were impressive, and I could not have been happier with the final product.
-Then, as if the logo wasn’t enough, she mentioned she could make a watercolor version that rotates on a loop on my home page.
-My mind was pretty much blown, and my blog looks a hundred times better for it.
-The entire process was above and beyond what I had imagined, and the feedback I’ve gotten on the via blog comments and Instagram (where I swap out logo colors based on my feed) has been wonderful.
-I talked to Michelle via Skype a couple of weeks ago about how she got into design, the challenges and joys of running a creative business, and of course, her favorite destinations.
+Her professionalism, attention to detail, and enthusiasm were impressive, and we could not have been happier with the final product.
+Then, as if the logo wasn’t enough, she mentioned she could make a watercolor version that rotates on a loop on our home page.
+Our minds were pretty much blown, and the site looks a hundred times better for it.
+The entire process was above and beyond what I had imagined, and the feedback we’ve gotten has been wonderful.
+We talked to Michelle a couple of weeks ago about how she got into design, the challenges and joys of running a creative business, and of course, her favorite destinations.

 Hi Michelle!
 Tell me your life story in a few minutes.
 How did you get into design?